Category Archive: Legal News

 • Contract Prevents Personal Injury Plaintiff From Recovery

-Plaintiff slipped and fell on sweat at her gym, causing injury to her elbow that required surgery.
-Prior to joining the gym, plaintiff signed a contract that prevents an injured patron from suing the gym for negligence for any injuries sustained while using the gym.
-The New Jersey Appellate Division upheld the trial court’s decision to dismiss the case because the contract prevented plaintiff from suing the gym for negligence in connection with “voluntarily use of equipment and participation in instructed activity.”
-Plaintiff tried to amend her read more
+The plaintiff slipped and fell on sweat at her gym, causing injury to her elbow that required surgery.
+Prior to joining the gym, the plaintiff signed a contract that prevents an injured patron from suing the gym for negligence for any injuries sustained while using the gym.
+The New Jersey Appellate Division upheld the trial court’s decision to dismiss the case because the contract prevented the plaintiff from suing the gym for negligence in connection with “voluntarily use of equipment and participation in instructed activity.”
+Plaintiff tried to read more

 • Injury Risks in NYC